SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 This function evaluates a plain number by simply returning the associated value.
-It evaluates an addition or multiplication by evaluating the expression on left hand side, evaluating the expression on the right hand side, and then adding them or multiplying them.
+It evaluates an addition or multiplication by evaluating the expression on the left hand side, evaluating the expression on the right hand side, and then adding them or multiplying them.